SolidFund/Solid-Fund-smart-contracts/README.md

 ### Pledging

-Users can pledge funds to ongoing campaigns by contributing Ether or ERC20 tokens.
+Users can pledge funds to ongoing campaigns by contributing Glimmer (GLMR) or ERC20 tokens.

 ### Unpledging